Kanaderu/iotsite/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to IoT Site's documentation!
+Welcome to IoT Site's Documentation!
 ====================================

 .. toctree::